Georgia Republic Travel Information

 Local time is GMT +4.

 Electrical current is 220 volts, 50 Hz.
-The European round two-pin plugs are standard.
+The "Type C" Europlug with two round pins is standard.

-Georgian is the official language but Russian and English are also spoken.
+Georgian is the official language, but Russian and English are also spoken widely.
 In Abkhazia, a region in west Georgia, the Abkhazian language also has the status of an official language.

 Suitable business attire for men is a suit, while dresses or suits are appropriate for women.
 Business cards are frequently exchanged.
-Georgians pride themselves on being good hosts, so meetings could easily be followed by a luncheon or dinner.
-Expect that many drinks will be bought and many toasts will be partaken in.
-If invited into a private home, a small gift of chocolates, flowers or alcohol is a good gesture.
+Georgians pride themselves on being good hosts, so meetings are often followed by a meal or drinks.
+If invited into a private home, a small gift of chocolates, flowers, or alcohol is appreciated.
 Business hours are usually 10am to 6pm, with a short break taken over lunch.

 The international dialling code for Georgia is +995.
-The outgoing code is 8-10 followed by the relevant country code (e.g. 8~1044 for the UK).
+The outgoing code is 8-10 followed by the relevant country code (e.g. 8 1044 for the UK).
 Area codes exist, such as 32 for Tbilisi.
-Mobile phone coverage is good in the capital and along coastal regions, but signal strength is not as good in other areas.
-Landlines are widely available and Internet access is available in the city and at major hotels.
+Mobile phone coverage is good in the capital and in coastal regions, but signal strength is not as good in rural areas.
+Landlines are widely available and internet access is available in cities and at major hotels.

-Travellers are allowed 250 cigarettes or 250g of tobacco, 1 litre of spirits or 2 litres of wine, and a reasonable amount of perfume for personal use without incurring a customs duty.
-If importing more than 20kg of goods, a tax of 1 Lari per kilo will apply.
+Travellers are allowed 400 cigarettes or 250g of tobacco, 4 litre of any alcohol, and a reasonable amount of perfume for personal use without incurring a customs duty.

 Become our Georgia Republic Travel Expert